KeleCant/Arabidopsis-6mA-Detection-Pipeline/README.md

 | [deeptools](https://github.com/deeptools/deepTools) | deepTools is a collection of tools for analyzing and visualizing genomic data.
 It is used to generate a heatmap to analyze methylation data. |

 ### Software Installation Instructions:
 There are several ways to set up the required tools for this pipeline.
-The recommended and most straightforward method is via Docker.
+The recommended and most straightforward method is via Docker; Docker will install all required programs so you can run through each command of the pipeline.
 A comprehensive setup guide is available [here](https://github.com/KeleCant/Arabidopsis-6mA-Detection-Pipeline/blob/main/Docker%20Setup.md).

 Alternatively, users may choose to configure a Conda environment or utilize Nextflow.
 These approaches require manual installation of each tool.
+Both tools are available via Docker.

 For users operating on the BYU supercomputer, most tools can be accessed using the module load command, except for pb-cpg-tools, which is not currently available as a module.
 To use pb-cpg-tools, you will need to reference its direct path and invoke it as a function.
-For example:
+For example, if you are on the BYU Super Computer for the Genetics lab in the Capstone directory use:
 ```
 2_software/Pb-6mA-tool/pb-CpG-tools-v3.0.0-x86_64-unknown-linux-gnu/bin/aligned_bam_to_cpg_scores
 ```